 If you do reject a potential tenant or employee (even a semi-informal employee like a babysitter) because of a non-CRA background check, you could wind up in legal trouble with the Federal Trade Commission.

 The Consumer Finance Protection Bureau has assembled a fairly complete list of CRAs in PDF format.
-You’ll need a program like this free PDF reader to view it, although you may already have one.
+You'll need a program like this free PDF reader to view it, although you may already have one.
+But if you are using Chrome or Firefox as your browser, you will have a PDF reader built in and you won't need to download one.

 The list is helpfully divided into categories such as credit reporting, employment history, insurance, renting and so on.
 It even has clickable hyperlinks to company websites.